 However like I say there are many more Elephant Sanctuaries near Chiang Mai too which you can go to, just be sure to do your research online and read the reviews before booking as if you book in a travel agent the person will, of course, tell you it’s great!

-Elephant Nature Park does book up fast and I would 100% recommend booking online before you arrive in Chiang Mai in order to book yourself a day trip there!
+Elephant Nature Park does book up fast and I would 100% recommend booking online here efore you arrive in Chiang Mai in order to book yourself a day trip there!

-It will be one of the best things you do in Thailand I promise!
+It will be one of the best things you do in Thailand I promise and is definitely one of the best things to do in Chiang Mai!

 Related Post: If this is your first time to Thailand, be sure to read my 60 Tips To Know BEFORE Going to Thailand To Have The BEST Time!!